tbogdala/filefreezer/README.md

   Consider bumping the revision with new files are added or otherwise changed too.

-* userid is taken on some Storage methods, but not all, for checking correct user is accessing data +
+* userid is taken on some Storage methods, but not all, for checking correct user is accessing data

 * cli flag to sync against a particular version

-* cli command to view a list of versions
+* starting a remote sync target name with '/' in win32/msys2 attempts to autocomplete the string as a path and not give the desired results.

 TODO / Notes
 ------------